His helmet bears a 28 burdened by 100 pounds of gear heading up a panic flight of stairs.

 Even then, only against warriors— who among us could ever fathom such a Bushido Code?

-A micro globe of innocents whose only sin was to be at work, bathed in high octane flames,
+A micro globe of innocents whose sin was to be at work, bathed in high octane flames,

 Desert sand chrysantimums hijacking a one way ticket passenger laden plane.